 Directors who are officers of Lazard do not receive any fees for their service as directors.
 Each non-executive director receives an annual cash retainer of \$50,000 and an annual award of deferred stock units ("DSUs") with a grant value of \$50,000.
 The chair of the Audit Committee is paid an additional annual retainer of \$30,000 and the chairs of each of the Nominating & Governance Committee and the Compensation Committee are paid an additional annual retainer of \$20,000, in each case 50% is paid in cash and 50% in DSUs.
-The other members of the Audit Committee are paid an additional annual retainer of \$20,000 and the other members of the Nominating & Governance Committee and the Compensation Committee are paid an additional annual retainer of \$15,000, in each case 50% is paid in cash and 50% in DSUs.
+The other members of the Audit Committee are paid an additional annual retainer of \$15,000, in each case 50% is paid in cash and 50% in DSUs.
+The other members of the Audit Committee are paid an additional annual retainer of \$15,000, in each case 50% is paid in cash and 50% in DSUs.
 All DSUs awarded under this arrangement (1) are issued under the Lazard Ltd 2005 Equity Incentive Plan or any successor plan thereto, and (2) are converted to Class A common stock on a one-for-one basis and distributed to the director after he or she resigns or otherwise ceases to be a member of our Board.